Praqma/Praqmatic-Automated-Changelog/README.md

 		}
 	}

-The fields are then accesed like so:
+The fields are then accessed like so:

 * `task.attributes.data.id` The id value of the json above
 * `task.attributes.data.fields.issuetype.[self | id | description | iconUrl | name | subtask]` All values under issuetype